dinedal/neural-style/README.md

 The original video is [here](https://github.com/dinedal/neural-style/blob/master/examples/inputs/IMG_1273.MOV?raw=true)

-In the style of [The Starry Night](https://en.wikipedia.org/wiki/The_Starry_Night) with the naive frame by frame translations is [here](https://github.com/dinedal/neural-style/blob/master/out.mp4?raw=true)
+In the style of [The Starry Night](https://en.wikipedia.org/wiki/The_Starry_Night) with the naive frame by frame translations is [here](https://github.com/dinedal/neural-style/blob/master/out.mp4?raw=true). *WARNING* this is quite jarring and what this project attempts to avoid.

 With the smoothing technique provided by the project is [here](https://github.com/dinedal/neural-style/blob/master/out_smooth.mp4?raw=true).